While uploading some pictures I realized, that I've been baking a lot lately. Enough to make a blog post out of it too!

 In the upper part of the photo you see the Cake & Pastry flour Apple Strudel, which let itself strech not too bad (compared to what came next).
 I think it's O.K. but not optimal.
 I made another dough with the All Purpose flour next, which was close to a disaster.
 After both doughs rested for half an hour in the fridge, dough 1 let itself be worked.
 Dough 2 would not be stretched even a little bit.
 I don't know how I did it to get it on the sheet anyway.
 In the end both tasted the same, pretty good.
 And also, why did the one turn brown and not the other?
 They were treated the same.
 But as I said, both tasted fingerlicking good.
 A repeat was requested already.
 I still have some apples left ...

-250g (cake & pastry flour) bread flour was suggested by Glen the professional and others, so I will give it a try
+Edited to include recipe:dough:250g (cake & pastry flour) bread flour was suggested by Glen the professional and others, so I will give it a trypinch of salt

 2 tablespoons oil